What Is GPS? The Beginner’s Guide

 Geofencing uses GPS to create a virtual “fence” around a geographic area.
 It’s a core GPS concept that enables some of today’s most valuable and innovative GPS functionality.
 Depending on the geofence’s purpose and how it’s configured, when a GPS-enabled device leaves or enters the specified area, the fence triggers a notification either to that device or a separate device.

 Geofencing is often a component of mobile apps.
 An app can use geofences to send notifications to people who leave or enter particular locations to notify them about deals, desired actions, events, or location-related information.
 Someone might also use an app with geofencing capabilities to monitor their valuable assets—if something leaves the premises that isn’t supposed to, they’ll be notified.

 This all relies on GPS to determine where a device is, so the app knows whether or not that device should receive or trigger a notification.
 It’s how people use GPS to find lost items or pets, and it can be extremely helpful for caretakers of those who have dementia, Alzheimers, and other conditions that may cause them to get lost.

 Fun fact: Digital advertisers also sometimes use geofencing to ensure their ads only display for people in specific locations.

 Finding lost items

 Spytec’s STI GL300MA GPS tracker is perfect for helping you recover lost or stolen property.
-It’s highly portable, easy to conceal, and the battery lasts 2.5 weeks.
+It’s highly portable and the battery lasts 2.5 weeks.
 Plus you can track in real-time and get email or text alerts.

 Staying safe on adventures